Links on Android Authority may earn us a commission. Learn more.

 If a deal sounds too good to be true, it probably is.

-Knock-off software is usually a dead giveaway, particularly if the UI or app icons don’t match the official device theme.
+Knock-off software is usually a dead giveaway, particularly if the UI or app icons don’t match the manufacturer’s official device theme like Samsung’s One UI or Google’s Pixel UI.
 You can get to know a new device by watching some YouTube videos or reviews.
-Watch for strange-looking launchers and icons, missing features or menus, or non-standard pre-installed apps.
+Watch for strange-looking home screens and icons, missing features or menus, or non-standard pre-installed apps.

 As always, follow general buying rules for used products too.
-Don’t agree to pay outside official platforms where you won’t be protected.
+Don’t agree to pay outside official platforms like Venmo or Ebay where you won’t be protected.
 Furthermore, try to meet in mutually agreeable locations and avoid requests to bring cash.
 As always, pushy unofficial sellers who won’t answer detailed questions are a major warning sign too.

 Evaluate the phone yourself